3a1b2c3/SkippingStones/README.md

 Here is a nice 2d version of the simulation: https://www.glowscript.org/#/user/B06902117/folder/Public/program/FinalProject

 Esc Key to interrupt current run.
-Mouse down drag to configure the stonefor run
+Mouse down drag to configure the stone angle for a run.
+Let go ofthe mouse to sent the rock off

 WIP
 ![](Animation2.gif)